flowr-analysis/flowr/wiki/Search API.md

 }
 ```

 </details>

 </details>

  <details> <summary style="color:gray">Show Results</summary>

 The query returns the following vetices (all references to `x` in the code):
 <b>9 ('x')</b> at L3.1, <b>18 ('x')</b> at L5.1

-The search required _4.9 ms_ (including parsing and normalization and the query) within the generation environment.
+The search ran (including parsing and normalization and the query) within the generation environment.

 The returned results are highlighted thick and blue within the dataflow graph:

 ```mermaid
 flowchart LR